Securing your LastPass account against phishing threats

 • Requests for the master password, one-time codes, or an exported vault.
 LastPass will never ask you to send a master password.

 Phishing is a social attack.
-Technical controls help, but they do not fix a clicked link or a typed password on a fake page.
-Train your instinct for suspicious phrasing and mismatched headers.
-Run a quick check every time you get a LastPass-looking message:
+Technical controls help, but they do not matter much once someone has clicked a link or typed a password into a fake page.
+Check every LastPass-looking message the same way:

 1. Check the sender address.